 The town is named for Roger Babson, the founder of Babson College in Massachusetts.

-Babson was a well known businessman and a financial expert.
-He received a degree from Massachusetts Institute of Technology in 1898, and got his LLD from the University of Florida in 1927.
+Babson was a well known businessman, inventor, and financial expert.
+He received an engineering degree from Massachusetts Institute of Technology in 1898.

 Webber was originally established as a women's college, with the exclusive purpose of teaching women about business.
 It was the first school chartered under the educational and charitable laws of the State of Florida as a non-profit organization.